 4 - Bear Creek Swamp, Prattville

-Swamps are usually pretty creepy at the best of times, but Bear Creek Swamp is even more so given the large number of creepy stories that have been going around about it!
-Among the various spooky tales are sightings of phantom cars, strange orbs of lights and a 4 foot tall apparition which appears in front of cars.
+Swamps are usually pretty creepy at the best of times, but Bear Creek Swamp is even more so given a large number of creepy stories that have been going around about it!
+Among the various spooky tales are sightings of phantom cars, strange orbs of lights and a 4-foot tall apparition which appears in front of cars.
 Needless to say, few people relish the thought of driving through the area after dark.
 Bear Creek Swamp is also said to be haunted by the ghost of a mother in search of her lost child.
 There is even an urban legend that if you say ‘We have your baby’ three times she will attack you!

 3 - Fort Morgan, Baldwin County